 True or False: Is Net Promoter Scores (NPS) just for customer surveys?
 Nope, NPS has some amazing data about how your employees are feeling.
 This video will help explain the question, calculation, and why this is a key data point you should be looking at regularly.
 It'd be like Batman not looking at the Wayne Enterprise EBITDA!

-Surveys are based off of a Net Promoter Score. eNPS, or 'Employee NPS' is a well researched method that measures employee loyalty.
-The surveys are based off of a 10-point scale that will put employees into three categories: Promoters(9 or 10), Passives(7 or 8), or Detractors(6 and below).
+Surveys are based on a Net Promoter Score. eNPS, or 'Employee NPS' is a well-researched method that measures employee loyalty.
+The surveys are based on a 10-point scale that will put employees into three categories: Promoters(9 or 10), Passives(7 or 8), or Detractors(6 and below).

-The Surveys dashboard will show the percentage of promoters, passives, and detractors there are for each survey question as well as highlighting your eNPS question in the top left dashboard.
+Head to 'Insights' > 'eNPS and Satisfaction' > 'Employee Satisfaction' to check out the dashboard.
+The Surveys trends dashboard will show the percentage of promoters, passives, and detractors there are for each survey question as well as highlighting your eNPS question in the top-left dashboard.
 You will also see the percentages over the past four quarters.
 A green number means that you improved over the last quarter, not the benchmark.
-Likewise, a red number means your percentage is worse than the previous quarter.
-The benchmark numbers are based off of industry benchmark numbers from a plethora of sources.
+Likewise, a red number means your percentage is worse than in the previous quarter.
+The benchmark numbers are based on industry benchmark numbers from a plethora of sources.